janzheng/janzheng/_posts/portfolio/2016-08-16-Portfolio-Diamax.md

 ## Developing a Style

-I developed a color palette and typographic systen for Diamax Korea inspired from the parent site and Diamax's online videos.
+I developed a color palette and typographic system for Diamax Korea inspired from the parent site and Diamax's online videos.
 The idea was to create a reserved yet modern feel that felt strong and trustworthy.

 <figure class="figure-wide margin_bottom">
   <img src="{{page.source}}/guide_small.jpg">